 Providing students with hands-on exposure to real-world business situations is a key strength of the Berkeley MBA Program—and an essential ingredient in shaping innovative leaders.

 Experiential activities are a required part of your coursework, and numerous out-of-classroom opportunities also offer you the opportunity to build upon your skill set.
-These activities utilize all aspects of general management and BILD (Berkeley Innovative Leader Development) to include strong leadership components.
+These activities utilize all aspects of general management and include strong innovative leadership components.

 Many Berkeley MBA electives make use of hands-on projects in the field.
 This almost always means team projects—an important aspect of experiential learning.

 As a Berkeley MBA student, you will enhance your innovative leadership skills by taking a required experiential course that will enable you to hone your leadership skills in a real-life setting.
 The Applied Innovation core course, which is taken during your third semester in the program and completed through participation in the Mid-program Academic Retreat (MPAR), fulfills the experiential learning requirement.
 This course is taken in conjunction with a teamwork module, designed to make the experience as meaningful as possible.

 This innovative course partners with the international consulting firm McKinsey & Co. to engage in major consulting projects for nonprofit organizations, such as the David Brower Center, the Graduate Theological Union in Berkeley, and the Opportunity Fund.
 Students work with senior leaders of the organizations and McKinsey consultants in offering plans, creative ideas, and solutions.
 The course is co-taught by Nora Silver, Director of the Center for Nonprofit and Public Leadership, and Paul Jansen, McKinsey & Company Director of the Global Philanthropy Practice.